Skip to main content

 How to Run These Examples

-1. Environment: Ensure you've set your TABS_API_KEY environment variable (see Prerequisites).
+1. Environment: Ensure you've set your TABSTACK_API_KEY environment variable (see Prerequisites).

 2. curl: Paste the command directly into your terminal and run it.
 You will see events stream directly to your console.

 3. JavaScript: Save the code as automate.mjs.
-Install node-fetch if you're not in a browser environment (npm install node-fetch).
+Install the SDK (npm install @tabstack/sdk).
 Run it with Node.js: node automate.mjs.
-(Note: process.env requires Node.js).

 4. Python: Save the code as automate.py.
-Install requests (pip install requests).
+Install the SDK (pip install tabstack).
 Run it from your terminal: python automate.py.

 Understanding Server-Sent Events (SSE)